TheWookHub/enterovirus-antigens-kids-w-IA/04_avarda_figures_cross_reactivity.md

 ![](04_avarda_figures_cross_reactivity_files/figure-gfm/unnamed-chunk-5-1.png)<!-- -->

-**Extended Data Figure 4:** Cross-reactivity of detected EV peptides by AVARDA UpSet plot illustrating all *Enterovirus* genus peptides detected in the ENDIA dataset after being processed using the AVARDA algorithm, and their assignment to specific viral species.
+**Supplementary Fig. 4:** Cross-reactivity of detected EV peptides by AVARDA UpSet plot illustrating all *Enterovirus* genus peptides detected in the ENDIA dataset after being processed using the AVARDA algorithm, and their assignment to specific viral species.
 Each vertical bar (top)